esabitova/aws-digito-artifacts-gameday/documents/docdb/test/database_alarm/2020-09-21/Design.md

 10. aws:executeScript - execute Script to switch to the initial Security group
         * Inputs:
             * DBClusterIdentifier
-            * TempSecurityGroupId
+            * BackupSGId
-11. aws:executeAwsApi - Remove temporary Security group
+11. aws:executeScript - Remove temporary Security group and verify if it exists during the rollback
         * Inputs:
             * TempSGId
 12. aws:waitForAwsResourceProperty - Wait for alarms to be green